 This one is pretty easy to make, consisting of one step.
 Thorn hooks are best used in a survival situation if you have no other means to create one.

-1. Find a suitable thorn and snap it off.
-Scrape away any bark and tie your line to the middle of it.
+Find a suitable thorn and snap it off.
+Scrape away any bark and tie your line to a small notch you’ve carved with a knife.

 Much like gorge hooks, attaching the bait to either of the pointed ends will help weigh it down.
 There are a few different ways to use a thorn for making hooks, check out this video below for another method.